Alegg0/Alec_Bluestamp_Portfolio/index.md

 # coreXY 3d printer
 incredible description goes here

-//You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML
 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->